Longridge-High-School/nginx-rtmp-ssl/Readme.md

 # Nginx RTMP SSL

-A docker container based on the [original by mvgorcum](https://github.com/mvgorcum/docker-nginx-ts).
+A docker container based on the [original by mvgorcum](https://github.com/mvgorcum/docker-nginx-ts) for ingesting RTMP streams and providing streams to clients.
 Improved config generation and support for SSL for the stream urls.

 # Usage